CSharperMantle/CSharperMantle.github.io/_posts/2024-11-09-ctf-writeup-flareon11.md

 date: 2024-11-09 22:49:15 +0800
 lang: en
 description: >-
     Flare-On capture-the-flag event organized by MANDIANT is an annual reverse engineering event featuring creative challenges, a dazzling show-off of various techniques and a broad range of real-world scenarios.
 The author, as finisher #179 of Flare-On 11, presents the challenges's writeup in this post.
-author: Rong "Mantle" Bao
 categories: ctf wp
 use_mathjax: true
 ---